 Heartworm disease can cause serious problems for both dogs and cats.
 Although the same organism infects both dogs and cats, their clinical symptoms are very different.
 Heartworm disease can be easily prevented in both dogs and cats.
 Dogs must have a negative test for heartworm disease before they can start taking heartworm preventative medication.
 In Missouri, we recommend year round treatment with heartworm preventatives due to the mild climate.
-As an added benefit, most heartworm preventatives also control intestinal parasites and fleas.
+As an added benefit, our preferred heartworm preventative also controls fleas and ticks.
 The American Heartworm Society recommends annual heartworm testing for all canine patients.
-Our clinic offers bi-annual testing if the preventative has been purchased from us and we can document that administration has been continued year round.
 Even one missed dose or a dose that is more than a couple days late, can allow an infection to develop, which necessitates annual testing.

 What is heartworm disease?

 Heartworm disease is caused by a parasitic worm that is transferred between mammals by mosquitoes.
 Although several mammals can become infected with the parasitic worm, dogs, wolves, coyotes and foxes are ideal hosts for the disease since the worm can mature into adulthood and reproduce inside their bodies.
 Ferrets and cats are also susceptible to heartworm disease.
 In rare cases even humans can contract heartworm disease, but most of the worms die before reaching adulthood making them less of a threat to the heart, lungs and other internal organs.
 It is important to note that since heartworm disease is transmitted by mosquitoes, it is not necessary for animals to go outside to become infected.
 The mosquitoes are more than happy to come into the house and spread the infection there!